Losant/losant-docs/docs/dashboards/input-controls.md

 ## Adding and Removing Controls

 From the block's edit screen, controls can be added by clicking the "Add Controls" button at the bottom of the configuration panel.
 This will open a drop-down menu containing all of the available input types.
-On selection of an control type, a new configuration panel will appear for that input.
+On selection of a control type, a new configuration panel will appear for that input.

 ![Add Input Control](/images/dashboards/input-controls-add.png "Add Input Control")